Chapter 18.60

 b.
 There is no other reasonable use with less impact on the critical area;

 d.
-Any alterations permitted to the critical area shall be the minimum necessary to allow for reasonable use of the property; and any authorized alteration of a critical area under this subsection shall be subject to conditions established by the Department including, but not limited to, mitigation under an approved mitigation plan.
+Any alterations permitted to the critical area shall be the minimum necessary to allow for reasonable use of the property; and any authorized alteration of a critical area under this subsection shall be subject to conditions established by the department including, but not limited to, mitigation and monitoring under an approved mitigation plan.

 2. The Director of Community Development shall review the application in consultation with the City Attorney and the Public Works Department and shall approve the application only if the following criteria are met: